awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: Can I install anti-virus software on my Amazon AppStream 2.0 image to secure my applications?**

 You can install any tools, including anti-virus programs on your AppStream 2.0 image.
 However, you need to ensure that these applications do not block access to the AppStream 2.0 service.
 We recommend testing your applications before publishing them to your users.
-You can learn more by reading Antivirus Software on AppStream 2.0 and Data Protection in AppStream 2.0 in the (Amazon AppStream 2.0 Administration Guide)[https://docs.aws.amazon.com/appstream2/latest/developerguide/appstream2-dg.pdf].
+You can learn more by reading Antivirus Software on AppStream 2.0 and Data Protection in AppStream 2.0 in the [Amazon AppStream 2.0 Administration Guide](https://docs.aws.amazon.com/appstream2/latest/developerguide/appstream2-dg.pdf).

 **Q: Can I customize the Windows operating system using group policies?**